configwise/configwise-sdk-ios/README.md

         return ZStack {
             ArSceneView(
-                onInitView: { (view: ARSCNView) in
+                onInitView: { view, arAdapter in
-                    self.arAdapter.managementDelegate = self            // initialize delegate (ArManagementDelegate
-                                                                        // protocol) to handle callbacks from ArAdapter

-                    self.arAdapter.sceneView = view                     // set sceneView in adapter (what used in UI)

-                    self.arAdapter.modelHighlightingMode = .glow        // type of highlighting of selected models in the scene
-                                                                        // the following values are supported: .glow, .levitation
-                                                                        // single tap (on shown 3D object in the scene) selects
-                                                                        // the model in the scene

-                    self.arAdapter.glowColor = .blue                    // color of highlighting glow effect

-                    self.arAdapter.gesturesEnabled = true               // enable or disable gestures to manage models in the scene

-                    self.arAdapter.movementEnabled = true               // enable or disable movements of models in the scene
-                                                                        // (one and two fingers pan gesture is used to move 3D objects)

-                    self.arAdapter.rotationEnabled = true               // enable or disable rotation of 3D objects in the scene
-                                                                        // (rotate gesture is used for that)

-                    self.arAdapter.scalingEnabled = true                // enable or disable scaling of shown 3D objects
-                                                                        // (pinch gesture is used for that)

-                    self.arAdapter.snappingsEnabled = true              // enable or disable snappings features in the scene
-                                                                        // double tap (on shown snapping area) moves and connects
-                                                                        // selected model to snapping area.

-                    self.arAdapter.overlappingOfModelsAllowed = true    // enable or disable ability to move models to
-                                                                        // positions where other models already placed.
-                                                                        // if false then ArAdapter doesn't allow to put
-                                                                        // 3D objects in the overlapped positions.
+                    DispatchQueue.main.async {
+                        self.arAdapter = arAdapter
+                    }
                 },
-                onUpdateView: { (view: ARSCNView) in
-                }
-            )
-            .onAppear {
-                self.arAdapter.runArSession()     // run (continue) AR session if ArSceneView appear.
-            }
-            .onDisappear {
-                self.arAdapter.pauseArSession()   // if ArSceneView disappear then we have to pause our AR session.
-            }

-            . . .

-### Lifecycle of ArAdapter

-Augmented reality experience is provided through AR session.
-There are 2 general steps to guarantee right work of AR session:

-- We need to run (continue) AR session if our scene view appears.
-Use `ArAdapter.runArSession()` function for that (see example of code above).
-- We need to pause our AR session if our scene view disappears.
-Use `ArAdapter.pauseArSession()` function for that (see example of code above).

-`ArManagementDelegate` protocol implementation.
-See [ArView.swift](examples/ios-example/ios-example/ArView.swift) as an example:

-    // MARK: - AR

-    extension ArView: ArManagementDelegate {

                 // This callback function is executed by ArAdapter when needed to show help message
-        // (for better UX experience in your application). func onArShowHelpMessage(type: ArHelpMessageType?, message: String) {
+                // (for better UX experience in your application).
+                onArShowHelpMessage: { type, message in
+                    DispatchQueue.main.async {
                         self.helpMessage = message
                     }
+                },

-        // Executed if help message must be hidden (for better UX experience). func onArHideHelpMessage() {
+                // Executed if help message must be hidden (for better UX experience).
+                onArHideHelpMessage: {
+                    DispatchQueue.main.async {
                         self.helpMessage = nil
                     }
+                },

-        // This function executed if any AR error occurred. func onArSessionError(error: Error, message: String) {
+                // This function executed if any AR error occurred.
+                onArSessionError: { error, message in
+                    DispatchQueue.main.async {
                         self.criticalErrorMessage = !message.isEmpty ? message : error.localizedDescription
                     }

-        // Executed if AR session interrupted.
-        func onArSessionInterrupted(message: String) {
-        }

-        // This function executed if inetrruption of AR session ended. func onArSessionInterruptionEnded(message: String) {
-        }
+                },

                 // Executed after AR session started.
-        func onArSessionStarted(restarted: Bool) {
-        }
+                onArSessionStarted: { restarted in
+                },

-        // Write your code here if you want to handle event when AR session paused. func onArSessionPaused() {
+                // Write your code here if you want to handle event when AR session paused.
-        }
+                onArSessionPaused: {
+                },

-        // Executed if your device (iPhone / iPad) doesn't support augmented reality func onArUnsupported(message: String) {
+                // Executed if your device (iPhone / iPad) doesn't support augmented reality
+                onArUnsupported: { message in
+                    DispatchQueue.main.async {
                         self.criticalErrorMessage = message
                     }
+                },

                 // Executed if AR horizontal plane detected in your room.
                 // Usually after AR session starts, user scans room environment (through back camera)
                 // by moving phone around the room.
                 // First ArAdapter detects AR anchors in the room.
 Then ArAdapter trying to bind anchors
                 // to detect (to create) horizontal planes where we can put our 3D models in the scene.
                 // So, after plane detected, ArAdapter informs us about it by callback execution of the current function.
-        // Well, on this step we can load and add our 3D model to position of detected plane. func onArPlaneDetected(simdWorldPosition: float3) {
+                // Well, on this step we can load and add our 3D model to position of detected plane.
+                onArFirstPlaneDetected: { simdWorldPosition in
                     self.addModel(of: self.initialComponent, to: simdWorldPosition)
-        }
+                },

                 // Executed if model has been added to AR scene.
                 // If model successfully added then 'error' parameter is nil.
-        // If failed to add model then 'error' is non nil. func onArModelAdded(modelId: String, componentId: String, error: Error?) {
+                // If failed to add model then 'error' is non nil.
+                onArModelAdded: { modelId, componentId, error in
                     if let error = error {
+                        DispatchQueue.main.async {
                             self.errorMessage = error.localizedDescription
+                        }
                         return
                     }
-        }
+                },

                 // Executed after 3D model has been moved and/or rotated in the AR scene.
-        // Eg: if user moved or rotated selected 3D object using gestures. func onModelPositionChanged(modelId: String, componentId: String, position: SCNVector3, rotation: SCNVector4) {
+                // Eg: if user moved or rotated selected 3D object using gestures.
+                onModelPositionChanged: { modelId, componentId, position, rotation in },

+                // This function is executed by ArAdapter if user selected a model in the scene (by tapping on it).
+                onModelSelected: { modelId, componentId in
+                    let selectedModel = self.arAdapter?.selectedModelNode
+                    let selectedComponent = self.appEnvironment.getComponentById(componentId)

+                    DispatchQueue.main.async {
+                        self.observableState.selectedModel = selectedModel
+                        self.observableState.selectedComponent = selectedComponent
                     }

-        // This function is executed by ArAdapter if user selected a model in the scene (by tapping on it). func onModelSelected(modelId: String, componentId: String) {
-            self.observableState.selectedModel = self.arAdapter.selectedModelNode
-            self.observableState.selectedComponent = self.appEnvironment.getComponentById(componentId)
-        }
+                },

-        // Executed if model has been deleted from AR scene. func onModelDeleted(modelId: String, componentId: String) {
+                // Executed if model has been deleted from AR scene.
-        }
+                onModelDeleted: { modelId, componentId in
+                },

-        // Executed if user selection has been reset on previously selected model. func onSelectionReset() {
+                // Executed if user selection has been reset on previously selected model.
+                onSelectionReset: {
+                    DispatchQueue.main.async {
                         self.observableState.selectedModel = nil
                         self.observableState.selectedComponent = nil
                     }
                 }
+            )

+            . . .

 # Supported 3D file formats

-We recommend, to use the following 3D formats (because good balance between runtime compatibility and popularity in 3D modeling apps):

-- .glb - iOS version of our SDK can load Google SceneForm, ARCore compatible formats.
-Android version of our SDK also requires this format on runtime.
-This means - it's good reason to upload one 3D model file per catalog component (in the CBO).
-Instead of to upload two 3D model files per each component:

-    - .scn (.usd, .usdz) per iOS
-    - .glb (.gltf) per Android.

-- If any runtime issues with uploaded .glb under iOS platform, then additionally attach Apple compatible 3D file to your catalog component (through CBO).
+iOS ConfigWiseSDK supports Apple Scene (.scn), USD and zipped USD formats only.
+We recommend to use .usdz.

     - .scn
     - .usd (.usdz)

-- If you have no Google or Apple compatible 3D files, then attach other (original) 3D file formats to catalog component.
-We recommend, to use:

-    - .fbx

-Here is full list of all supported 3D file formats loaded by ConfigWiseSDK (iOS) on runtime:

-**iOS, MacOS** - Apple 3D formats (compatible with SceneKit, ARKit) - no conversion on runtime (when 3D models loaded):

-- .scn
-- .usd (.usdz)

-**Android** - Google SceneForm, ARCore compatible formats - runtime conversion is executed:

-- .glb (gltf binary)
-- .gltf

-**Other** supported formats - runtime conversion is executed:

- - .fbx
- - .dae
- - .obj
- - .md3
- - .zgl
- - .xgl
- - .wrl
- - .stl
- - .smd
- - .raw
- - .q3s
- - .q3o
- - .ply
- - .mesh
- - .off
- - .nff
- - .m3sd
- - .md5anim
- - .md5mesh
- - .md2
- - .irr
- - .ifc
- - .dxf
- - .cob
- - .bvh
- - .b3d
- - .ac
- - .blend
- - .hmp
- - .3ds
- - .3d
- - .x
- - .ter
- - .max
- - .ms3d
- - .mdl
- - .ase